 Economy Market top floor

-The Goodwins contracted Andrew Willatsen to oversee market improvements in 1915, and it was he who designed the distinctive ceiling and column capitals.
+Early uses for this building included a furniture store on the main floor, an electric printing shop, and a taxidermist in the basement.
+The Pythian hall was likely situated off Post Alley, where the Market Theater is today.
+The building was home to tailors, dentists, and a photographer.
+In 1915, the Goodwins contracted Andrew Willatsen to oversee market improvements, and he designed the distinctive ceiling and column capitals.
 Unlike the simple, utilitarian structures of the other main market buildings designed by Frank Goodwin, the Economy Market reflected Arthur’s flair for the dramatic.
 The Economy Market was so named because this was specifically where day-old produce and seconds were sold.

 The Economy Market was part of the second phase of the 1970’s rehabilitation and was completed by the PDA in 1978 with George Bartholick as lead architect.
-Throughout this and his other rehabilitation work, Bartholick took great care to work with multiple agencies and interest groups in the selection of construction materials, tile and paint so that the work would mesh with the established character of the Market.
+Throughout this and his other rehabilitation work, Bartholick took great care to work with multiple agencies and interest groups in the selection of construction materials, tile, and paint so that the work would mesh with the established character of the Market.
 He compared the work on Pike Place to restoring a mountain meadow, so that if the work “is done well, no one is aware of the presence of new hands.”
 In 1985, he was awarded an American Institute of Architects National Honors Award for his work on Pike Place Market.